quanser/Quanser_Interactive_Labs_Resources/python/docs/source/User Interface.rst

 **************
 User Interface
 **************

-Although the Virtual Self Driving Car Studio was not meant to be used primary through the user interface (UI) (See our :ref:`Design Philosophy` for more information), there are several UI graphical features that are documented below.
+Although the Virtual QCar is not meant to be used primarily through the user interface (UI), there are several graphical features that this page goes through, such as basic Keyboard Controls.
+See our :ref:`Design Philosophy`` for more information.
-This page goes through the basic :ref:`Keyboard Controls` and graphical features available in the interface of the Self Driving Car Studio Workspaces.
+This page goes through the basic :ref:`Keyboard Controls` and graphical features available in the interface of the QCar Studio Workspaces.

 Keyboard Controls
 =================

-The following keyboard controls are how you move the default camera around the SDCS workspace.
+The following keyboard controls can be used to navigate the default camera around the virtual QCar workspace.

 .. image:: pictures/Keyboard_Mouse_Controls.png